Hendricks27/Glycan_hierarchical_relationship_viewer/README.md

 Update History:

+2018.10.09:<br>
+API changed: New API makes more sense and add more options Separate comp.json parser from the lib
+Ability to use GlyTouCan image as the image source Ability to compute the levels: no need to put level information in the json file Some known bug fixed,and the error handling is improved

 2018.09.19:<br>
 Double click: Use a blue border to highlight the nodes you select plus the nodes connects to it.
 Right click: bug fixed